javierisaai/species/README.md

 Species
 =======

-An application for the internal and external quality control for clinical laboratories.
+An application for the internal and external quality control of clinical laboratories.